gauravsett/website/index.md

 Hello!
 My name is Gaurav Sett.

 I work on AI governance.
-Currently, I conduct policy research at a think tank.
+Currently, I am a policy researcher at a think tank.
-Previously, I studied computer science.
+Previously, I was a computer science student.
 Learn more on my [LinkedIn](https://www.linkedin.com/in/gauravsett/){:target="_blank"}.

 When I am not working,